Last Updated on

 The first Lord Tweedmouth, Dudley Marjoribanks, developed the Golden Retriever from 1840 to 1890.
 He wanted to create a gundog that would tolerate the rugged terrain and rainy weather.
 To do this, he mixed his “Yellow Retriever” with Irish Setters, Bloodhounds, and the extinct Tweed Water Spaniel.

 Lord Tweedmouth kept detailed records of his breeding program.
-That makes the genetic history of the Golden Retriever better known than that of many other breeds.
+That makes the genetic history of the Golden better known than that of many other breeds.

 Golden Retrievers quickly became popular in the United States thanks to their lovable personalities.
 The breed’s popularity exploded after President Gerald Ford brought his Golden, Liberty, to the White House.